fwbrasil/zoot/README.md

 1. Api methods must return Future, otherwise an exception will be thrown.
 2. Apis should always be traits, not classes or abstract classes.
-3. To agregate Apis, just use commom trait inheritance.
+3. To aggregate Apis, just use common trait inheritance.

 ### Optional parameters